 The Docker CaaS provides a framework for organizations to unify the variety of systems, languages and tools in their environment and apply the level of control, security or freedom required for their business.
-As a Docker native solution with full support of the Docker API, Docker CaaS can seamlessly take the app from local development to production without changing the code and streamlining the deployment cycle.
+As a Docker native solution with full support of the Docker API, Docker CaaS can seamlessly take the application from local development to production without changing the code and streamlining the deployment cycle.

-The following characteristics form the minimum requirements for any organization's app environment.
+The following characteristics form the minimum requirements for any organization's application environment.
 In this paradigm, development and IT operations teams are empowered to use the best tools for their respective jobs without worrying of breaking systems, each other's workflows or lock-in.

-- Dev and Ops.
+The needs of developers and operations.
 Many tools specifically address the functional needs of only one team; however, CaaS breaks the cycle for continuous improvement.
 To truly gain acceleration in the development to production timeline, you need to address both users along a continuum.
-Docker provides unique capabilities for each team as well as a consistent API across the entire platform for a seamless transition from one team to the next. - 2.
-Any app architecture.
-Organizations have a variety of apps in their portfolio from monoliths to microservices.
-A modern app platform needs to be able to address all the different apps within the infrastructure in a common framework. - 3.
-Any app stage.
-From continuous integration to delivery and DevOps, these practices are about eliminating the waterfall development methodology and the lagging innovation cycles with it.
-By providing tools for both the developer and IT operations, Docker is able to seamlessly support an app from build, test, stage to production. - 4.
+Docker provides unique capabilities for each team as well as a consistent API across the entire platform for a seamless transition from one team to the next.

+All stages in the application lifecycle.
+From continuous integration to delivery and devops, these practices are about eliminating the waterfall development methodology and the lagging innovation cycles with it.
+By providing tools for both the developer and IT operations, Docker is able to seamlessly support an application from build, test, stage to production.

 Any language.
 Developer agility means the freedom to build with whatever language, version and tooling required for the features they are building at that time.
 Also, the ability to run multiple versions of a language at the same time provides a greater level of flexibility.
 Docker allows your team to focus on building the app instead of thinking of how to build an app that works in Docker.

-- 5. Any operating system.
+Any operating system.
 The vast majority of organizations have more than one operating system.
-Some tools just work better in Linux while others Windows.
-App platforms need to account and support this diversity, otherwise they are solving only part of the problem.
-Originally created for the Linux community, Docker and Microsoft are bringing forward Windows Server support to address the millions of enterprise apps in existence today and future apps. - 6.
+Some tools just work better in Linux while others in Windows.
+Application platforms need to account and support this diversity, otherwise they are solving only part of the problem.
+Originally created for the Linux community, Docker and Microsoft are bringing forward Windows Server support to address the millions of enterprise applications in existence today and future applications.

 Any infrastructure.
 When it comes to infrastructure, organizations want choice, backup and leverage.
-Whether that means you have multiple private data centers, a hybrid cloud or multiple cloud providers, the critical component is the ability to move workloads from one environment to another, without causing app issues.
-The Docker technology architecture abstracts the infrastructure away from the app allowing the app containers to be run anywhere and portable across? any other infrastructure. - 7.
+Whether that means you have multiple private data centers, a hybrid cloud or multiple cloud providers, the critical component is the ability to move workloads from one environment to another, without causing application issues.
+The Docker technology architecture abstracts the infrastructure away from the application allowing the application containers to be run anywhere and portable across? any other infrastructure.

 Open APIs, pluggable architecture and ecosystem.
-A platform isn't a platform as an island to itself.
-Implementing new technologies is not possible if you need to re-tool your existing environment first.
-A fundamental principle of Docker is a platform that is open.
-Being open means APIs and plugins to easily integrate into your existing environment and processes.
-This openness invites a rich ecosystem to flourish and provide you with more flexibility and choice in adding specialized capabilities.
+A platform isn't really a platform if it is an island to itself.
+Implementing new technologies is often not possible if you need to re-tool your existing environment first.
+A fundamental guiding principle of Docker is a platform that is open.
+Being open means APIs and plugins to make it easy for you to leverage your existing investments and to fit Docker into your environment and processes.
+This openness invites a rich ecosystem to flourish and provide you with more flexibility and choice in adding specialized capabilities to your CaaaS.